Skip to content

 sumOf 5 2

 Here, sumOf is the name of the function, while first and second are the inputs to the function.
-The return value of sumOf is the last computed expression.
-In this case, the only expression is first + second, the result of which becomes the returned value.
+If you are familiar with another programming language you may have noticed the absence of any sort of return statement.
+That’s because in Gren everything is an expression.
+The body of a function is just a single expression too.
+In this case, the expression is first + second, the result of which becomes the returned value.
+If you want to write a more complex function in a step-by-step way, the let keyword allows for this and is covered in a later section.

-Functions can take an arbitrary number of arguments, but must return exactly one value.
+Functions can take an arbitrary number of arguments, but return exactly one value.

 Function arguments can be passed on multiple lines: